 Frances Garrett, Director of the Robert H. N. Ho Family Foundation Centre for Buddhist Studies and Associate Professor of Tibetan Studies, has taught in the Department for the Study of Religion at the University of Toronto since 2003.
 She has a B.A. in Philosophy from Columbia University and a Ph.D. in Religious Studies from the University of Virginia.
 Her research has examined the intersections between tantric practice, ritual and occult knowledge and medical theory, and what these tell us about the processes of institutional and ideological change in Tibet.
 She has also worked on the Tibetan King Gesar epic.
 She is now beginning a project focused on contemporary and historical stories about Mt Khangchendzonga, together with colleagues in Toronto and Sikkim.
 With a team of colleagues and students she has developed an online Classical Tibetan language course, and she has led several Tibetan Studies field research courses in Sikkim.

-Sarah Richardson, Lecturer at the Department of Historical Studies at University of Toronto Mississauga, is a historian of Tibetan arts and religions with a specialization in Buddhist visual and material practice.
+Sarah Richardson, Assistant Professor in the Department of Historical Studies at University of Toronto Mississauga, is a historian of Tibetan arts and religions with a specialization in Buddhist visual and material practice.
 She has a B.A. in Anthropology from McGill University and holds a PhD in Art History from the University of Toronto.
 Sarah’s forthcoming book, Temple, Image, Text: Word Made Visual in Tibetan Religious Architecture, is the first in-depth study to investigate the inscribed murals at the fourteenth-century Tibetan monastery of Shalu.
 For years Sarah has researched the largely unpublished Tibetan painting collection at the Royal Ontario Museum (ROM).
 She plans to curate the first exhibition of this material in 2020.

 Henry Shiu, Assistant Professor of Buddhist Studies at Emmanuel College, is a graduate of the University of Toronto, where his doctoral dissertation was supervised by Prof. Leonard Priestley at the Centre for the Study of Religion.
 Shiu’s research focuses on historical and doctrinal studies of the Madhyamaka and Yogacara traditions, using Chinese, Tibetan, and Sanskrit sources.
 He also has research interests in contemporary Buddhist movements, Engaged Buddhism, and Buddhism in Canada.
 Shiu also has a deep interest in scholarly research on Western classical music and has published three books on this subject with Oxford University Press in Hong Kong.